LazarMarianVasile/Ghiceste-butonul/README.md

 # Ghiceste-butonul
 In this project we have three buttons and only one of them is the winner.
-Chose one and click on it to see if you gues it.
+Click on it to see if you guess it.